-With the forecast for the rest of the week promising to continue to heat up (here’s hoping), it’s time to clean off your barbecue, put on your shorts, grab a glass of beer, Pimms or cider and eat alfresco.
+With the forecast for the next fortnight looking hot, it’s finally time to really enjoy alfresco eating and use that barbecue, put on your shorts, grab a glass of beer, Pimms or cider and get barbecuing.
 In addition to the normal sausages and burgers, we have some amazing marinated meats in our BBQ packs as well as a delicious well-stocked vegetarian pack for the non-meat eaters.

 Don’t forget too that we stock an extensive range of fresh and dried herbs, perfect for your store cupboard to jazz up your BBQ menu.

 So what are you waiting for?
 See our full BBQ range here.
 If you don’t have the extra items needed for the recipes below you can either shop and swap out up to 3 things in your box or add to it.

 Heritage hopes to make your BBQ a roaring success.

 Simply Tasty BBQ Halloumi served with Smoky Tomato Pepper Salsa

 In the vegetarian BBQ pack you will find a block of halloumi.
 Here’s a quick, tasty recipe to wow your veggie friends (and non-veggie friends!).

 - 1 block of halloumi cheese (serves 2)

 - Black pepper